JonnyHonda/Batch-Barcode-Scanner/README.md

 The application will not scan anything without some form of regular expression set, so if you don't have a need to filter out scans or don't know what regular expressions are, use the second example.

 **Export stored data to CSV**
-Any data that application has will can be exported as CSV file, this file will be downed and stored in the devices default **Downloads** location, a notification will be raised when the download is complete.
+Any data that application has stored locally can be exported as CSV file, this file will be down loaded and stored in the devices default **Downloads** location, a notification will be raised when the download is complete.

 **GPS location of scans**
 If your device has GPS, this can be enabled and used as part of the uploaded data